speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-12-[OS] OS Structure.md

   - Communications
   - Background services
   - Application programs
-- Most users’ view of the operation system is defined by system programs, not the actual system calls
+- Most users’ **view** of the operation system is defined by system programs, not the actual system calls

 - Provide a convenient environment for program development and execution
   - Some of them are simply user interfaces to system calls; others are considerably more complex
-- File management - Create, delete, copy, rename, print, dump, list, and generally manipulate files and directories
+- **File management** - Create, delete, copy, rename, print, dump, list, and generally manipulate files and directories
-- Status information
+- **Status information**
   - Some ask the system for info - date, time, amount of available memory, disk space, number of users
   - Others provide detailed performance, logging, and debugging information
   - Typically, these programs format and print the output to the terminal or other output devices
-  - Some systems implement a registry - used to store and retrieve configuration information
+  - Some systems implement a **registry** - used to store and retrieve configuration information

-- File modification
+- **File modification**
   - Text editors to create and modify files
   - Special commands to search contents of files or perform transformations of the text
-- Programming-language support - Compilers, assemblers, debuggers and interpreters sometimes provided
+- **Programming-language support** - Compilers, assemblers, debuggers and interpreters sometimes provided
-- Program loading and execution- Absolute loaders, relocatable loaders, linkage editors, and overlay-loaders, debugging systems for higher-level and machine language
+- **Program loading and execution**- Absolute **loaders**, relocatable loaders, linkage editors, and overlay-loaders, debugging systems for higher-level and machine language
-- Communications - Provide the mechanism for creating virtual connections among processes, users, and computer systems
+- **Communications** - Provide the mechanism for creating virtual connections among processes, users, and computer systems
   - Allow users to send messages to one another’s screens, browse web pages, send electronic-mail messages, log in remotely, transfer files from one machine to another

-- Background Services
+- **Background Services**
   - Launch system program-process at boot time
     - Some for system startup, then terminate
     - Some from system boot to shutdown
-  - Provide facilities like disk checking, process scheduling, error logging, printing  Run in user context not kernel context
+  - Provide facilities like disk checking, process scheduling, error logging, printing
+  - Run in user context **not kernel context**
-  - Known as services, subsystems, daemons
+  - Known as **services**, **subsystems**, **daemons**
+  - 모니터를 통해서 사용자와 interaction이 일어나지 않는다.
-- Application programs
+- **Application programs**
   - Don’t pertain to system
+  - 사용자가 짠 프로그램이 아님
   - Word processor, web browser . ..
   - Run by users
-  - Not typically considered part of OS
+  - **Not typically considered part of OS**
   - Launched by command line, mouse click, finger poke

 <br>

 ## Linker &amp; Loader

-- Will be explained later
+- Will be explained later(memory management part)